Psychological Healing

 The book of Ezekiel (9:4) tells us about the mark of the Thau (or Tau—the last letter in the Hebrew alphabet) that God Himself would put on the foreheads of those who belong to Him.
 This Thau therefore signifies the mark of the cross which, as a consequence of the Redemption worked by Christ, is placed on an individual at baptism to mark his or her identity as a Christian.

-Note that this redemption is a gift from God; it does not depend on anything we do ourselves.
+Note that this redemption is a gift from God and is totally unmerited on our part.
+There’s nothing we have to do—or can do—to earn it or be worthy of it.
+To be redeemed is to be rescued—rescued from sin—simply as an expression of God’s love for us.
 Our redemption, therefore, comes from the hand of God.
 It comes only from the hand of God.
 Any identity we have, therefore, is meaningless unless it comes from the hand of God, and so the only mark on our body that can ever legitimately identify us is the mark of baptism.

 Consequently, any indelible mark that you place upon your body is the work of human hands.
 It identifies your body—which God intended to be a pure and chaste temple of the holy Spirit—as belonging to something other than God.
-Belonging to something other than God is idolatry, and so any tattoo—tribal, Satanic, or “cute”—marks your body with the sin of idolatry, and that sin marks your soul with, well, something not very nice.
+Belonging to something other than God is idolatry, and so any tattoo—tribal or “cute”—is ultimately Satanic because it marks your body with the sin of idolatry, and that sin marks your soul with, well, something not very nice.

 Back to the list of questions